 Here’s my story (remember, it’s my story and not medical advice).
 I’m well within my menopause years and had suffered from my share of hot flashes.
 I found a solution to my hot flashes so I no longer suffer with them.

 Unexpected Night Sweats

-When I first got the headache in the beginning of the week I increased my fluid intake which didn’t do anything to mitigate the headache.
+When I first got the headache at the beginning of the week, I increased my fluid intake which didn’t do anything to mitigate the headache.
 Then I ate a meal thinking that would help it but it didn’t.
 I knew I was in trouble when the headache persisted during my sleep hours.
 I’ve never had a headache that hurt when I slept.

 Solving the Night Sweat Problem

 After the third day, I knew I had to ramp things up a bit.
 What I discovered that I was causing my own problems.
 I have a tendency to go for long stretches of time between meals (I’m talking 6, 7 or 8-hour gaps).
 I’m not one to run to the doctor often so I thought I’d do a quick research online to find out what the possible causes could be.

 The apparent recurring diagnosis to match my symptoms was low blood sugar (aka hypoglycemia).
 I had a mild case that was trying to tiptoe its way into a moderate case.
 The symptoms I found were a hand in glove fit for what I was feeling.
 Last time I had low blood sugar problems was during pregnancy.